rkhaimov/storyshots/notes.md

 * Rename story or group utility
   * It is relatively hard to rename them manually
 * Add port for manager configuration
+* Improve story bulk run - it should give quick response (now it updates in chunks, use promise pool function?)

 ## Questionable